 Setting up an OpenPGP CA instance

-Then, we initialize a new OpenPGP CA instance for the domain (in this case,
+new one.
+Let’s initialize a new OpenPGP CA softkey instance for our domain

 By convention, the OpenPGP CA admin uses the email address